 A low-cost alternative to the more expensive places in the Cayo area, Clarissa Falls Cottages is a great discovery for any traveler.
 Situated along the banks of the Mopan River, and just 5-1/2 miles west of San Ignacio, Clarissa Falls is very convenient and tours can be arranged for you with local operators.
 From here you can also go swimming, tubing or canoeing on the river, take nature walks into the forest or just relax in a hammock with a cool limonada while bird watching.
 One of our favorite do-it-yourself hikes in Belize goes from Clarissa Falls to Bullet Tree Falls, about 6 miles one-way along the Mopan River Valley.
 You can take a cab back for an excellent one-day activity.

 Hostess, Chena Galvez' home cooking is fantastic!
 Rooms are about $75 for a double with a private bath.
-Their meals range from $5-15.
-Phone and fax: 011-501-824-3916, email: firstname.lastname@example.org.
-Website: http://www.clarissafalls.com/ If their email is not working (it seems to go out periodically), use this one: email@example.com.
+They also offer camping, which is hard to find in Belize, for $7.50 per person/night.
+Their meals range from $5-10.
+Phone and fax: 011-501-824-3916, email: email@example.com.
+Website: http://clarissafallsresort.com/ If their email is not working (it seems to go out periodically), use this one: firstname.lastname@example.org.
+Updated July 2016

 Located right in downtown Punta Gorda, this tasteful B&B is a find.
 They have only 4 rooms, each with air-conditioning, wifi, television, and a private bath.
 Here you will feel right at home when you return after a full day of exploring ruins or islands.

-Situated on the banks of the Moho River, this 100 acre property delivers the best in eco-tourism.
+Located way down south near Punta Gorda, and situated on the banks of the Moho River, this 100 acre property delivers the best in eco-tourism.
 Activities available onsite include birding, horseback riding, kayaking, swimming, or simply relaxing in a hammock on your cabana porch.
 They also will help you organize day trips for snorkeling, diving, fishing, or sailing to the nearby cayes.
 All cabanas are fully screened with thatched roofs, private bathrooms, ceiling fans, and hammocks.
 Wifi is available in the main lodge.
 They have an organic garden onsite and also purchase food from local farmers.
-Rates are from $179 and up.
-Contact them at cottontreelodge.com
+Rates are from $152-$394/night, depending on the season and which room or cabana you choose.
+Contact them at cottontreelodge.com.
+Updated October 2016

 Related Blog Post: Birding in Belize: Frigate Birds